pwegrzyn/kubernetes-operators-project/README.md

 ## Environment
-This project has been developed using:
+This project has been developed and tested on linux/amd64 using:
-- go (1.14.2 linux/amd64)
+- Go (1.14.2)
 - operator-sdk (0.17.0)
 - minikube (1.9.2)
+- Docker (19.03.7)
+- Kubernetes client (1.18.2)

 ## Common Issues